gonium/SightProxy/README.md

 Logs will be stored in a created folder `logs` in the current directory.

+### General Analysis

+The equipment manufacturer should be congratulated on an effective and elegant design with a well engineered execution.

+The security model is good.
+Data is very well protected against eavesdropping, errors or other random glitches.

+There is no way using any of the tools contained here to perform any unauthorized operation.

+Only devices which have been intentionally paired by the user have the ability to make a connection.

 ### Limitations:

 The scripts are very simple prototypes without any error checking, it either works straight off or some missing component will completely prevent it from working.